a11n/AndroidLintPlaceholderCheck/README.md

 To express the usage of a placeholder, a placeholder is prefixed by „:“.
 The lint check won’t emit a warning if it detects a placeholder.

+*Note: Feel free to fork this project and change the syntax to whatever suits your needs.*

 Example:
 ```xml
 android:text=":OrderNumber"